RaviTambade/TFLPortal/Documentation/TransflowerWebdesign/tflwebdesign3.md

 ### Wrapping Up

-With these detailed design features, your site will not only look professional but will also be functional and enjoyable for users.
+With these detailed design features, Transflower site will not only look professional but will also be functional and enjoyable for users.
 The key is to focus on user experience: making it easy for students and professionals to navigate, book sessions, and start learning.

-Would you like to focus on specific areas for design inspiration or go into further detail on any of these features?